vy-phung/genomic-data-science-project-about-fetus-and-adult/README.md

 4. Predict and classify characteristics of samples in Python

 ### Drawbacks:
-- Using 10 samples, which means the sample size is too small to infer for the large population and can be biased
+- Use 10 samples, which means the sample size is too small to infer for the large population and can be biased

 ### Reference:
 - Genomic Data Science Specialization audit courses